 Sri Subramaniam Temple is another temple you can visit in Mersing.
 This place is actually near Hock Soon Temple.
 You only need to take a short distance to the left side of the temple.

-Meanwhile, if Hock Soon Temple is the Chinese temple in Taoist style, this one is a temple specially for Hindus community.
+Meanwhile, if Hock Soon Temple is the Chinese temple in the Taoist style, this one is a temple, especially for the Hindus community.
 The temple is dedicated to a certain Hindu deity named Subramaniar or also known as Murugan.